camack98/real-life-addition/README.md

 # Real life addition ➕🤖🟰
 ### Overview:  https://www.kaggle.com/competitions/real-life-addition/

-Kaggle ML competition on digit recognition, but ground truth is the addition of numbers in the image. \
+Kaggle ML competition on digit recognition, but different to classic MNIST, ground truth is the sum of the numbers in the image. \
-Multiclass classification problem, I used Python (Jupyter notebooks) and took CNN approach.
+Multiclass classification problem, I used Python (Jupyter notebook) and took CNN approach.

 Prerequisite for course on Predictive and Classification modelling at McGill University.